 Hardwood vs. softwood cribs

-There are pluses and minuses to cribs made with softwood.
+Softwood cribs have pros and cons.
 Pine, poplar, beech, and other softwoods are lighter and make for a cheaper crib than hardwoods.
-However, they are more easily dinged and scratched and may not be robust enough to be reused, making them less eco-friendly and less cost-effective than a durable hardwood crib.
-Still, if you’re on a budget and only planning on having one child, a cheaper softwood crib might be perfect for you.
+However, they are more easily dinged and scratched and may not be robust enough to be reused, making them less eco-friendly and cost-effective than a durable hardwood crib.

 Free eBook: Simple Steps to a Greener Home